aa25g15/android-dev-java/README.md

 # android-dev-java

+## High Level Tips
+* Always initialize variables in onCreate, you can declare them as class fields though

 ## SDK
 SDK is a collection of software and libs that devs use for Android development.

 ## Project Structure
 * AndroidManifest.xml - Tells the Android build tools important info such as OS, Google Play